Ukraine says Russian missiles destroyed in Crimea

 - Published

-An explosion in the north of occupied Crimea has destroyed Russian missiles being transported by rail, Ukraine's defence ministry said.
+An explosion in the north of annexed Crimea has destroyed Russian missiles being transported by rail, Ukraine's defence ministry said.

 The Russian-installed head of the city of Dzhankoi said the area had been attacked by drones.